 The commencement of Phase 2 of the Anti-Corruption Work Programme (ACWP) was delayed because of COVID-19.
-It was scheduled to commence in March 2020 when multi-year funding of \$1.3 million was secured.
-However, because of the impact of the COVID-19 lockdown on employee recruitment for the programme, Phase 2 was rescheduled to begin in the first quarter of 2020/21.
+It was scheduled to commence in March 2020 when multi-year funding of \$1.3 million was

 TASK STATUS PHASE 1 Identification of systemic weaknesses which allow corruption to take root.
 Concluded March 2020 PHASE 2 Assessment of public money controls.
 Production of guidance and tools for agencies.
 Scheduled to commence July 2020